Cultural: Easter traditions in Poland

 The eggs that go into the basket are often painted or colored or both.
 Since most of our eggs that we get in the stores here are brown, the colors tend to be dark.
 You can also buy some packets of covers or dye, just like in the states.
 Sometimes people use natural dyes, such as onion skins, etc.

-They are supposed to fast from meat and sweets on these days before Easter, and then on Easter Sunday morning, they are free to eat red meat such as pork and beef.
-Before that, they are allowed fish (which I consider the flesh of an animal - i.e. meat, BTW), I think.
+They are supposed to fast from meat and sweets on these days before Easter, and then on Easter Sunday morning, they are free to eat white/red meat such as chicken/pork and beef.
+Before that, they are allowed fish.
+I think.
 If I'm wrong, someone can correct me on whether they can eat fish before Easter.
 It could be even that is restricted.

 The Catholics here are often more committed to this kind of dietary restrictions more than I ever heard of in the states.
 Of course, I didn't know many Catholics in the USA.
 I'm sure that some eat and just don't talk about it--feeling guilty the whole time.
 My source did tell me that people under 14 and over 60 are exempt from fasting restrictions.

 I was in the post office also the other day to mail something to the states, and saw this display.
-I was in a hurry, so it wasn't the best picture - but they had this rack of Easter cards for sale.
-It made me chuckle, kind of.
-I tried to imagine such a display in the USPS.
-I couldn't.
+I was in a hurry, so it wasn't the best picture - but they had this rack of Easter No doubt it would be considered a serious violation of the separation of church and state.

 Breakfast on Easter Sunday morning is a family affair.
 They eat about 10 or 11 am, and make it a big meal, but not too big, for they eat a large dinner of goose, duck, ham, chicken, etc. later in the day.
 Once again, family is all gathered together.